-To help you out, here is a list of five OSHA standards for work platforms that you may not be aware of:
+Here is a list of five current OSHA standards for work platforms that you may not be aware of

 This may be the quintessential OSHA requirement for work platforms.
 Any work area four feet or more above the next level lower MUST have guardrails.
 Period.
 The guardrails must be on every open side of the platform, excluding openings.
 The only time railing is not required is when the platform is up against another vertical surface (like the side of a helicopter).
 In that case, it is still critical to ensure railing covers any gaps.

-When you are manufacturing a satellite or maintaining an aircraft, there is a good chance you will be setting tools, parts, and hardware on the floor beside you.
-In order to prevent a wrench from falling off the platform and smacking a coworker on the head, toeboards are required on all open sides of the platform (excluding openings).
+Don't forget: when you're performing manufacturing or maintenance tasks, there is a good chance you will be setting tools, parts, and hardware on the floor beside you.
+In order to prevent a wrench from falling off the platform and smacking a coworker on the head, 3-1/2" tall toeboards are required on all open sides of the platform (excluding openings).
 Guardrail systems should also be capable of withstanding 200 pounds of force applied in a downward or outward direction.

 The number of safety standards that apply to work stands can be overwhelming.
-If you are unsure whether your platform is in compliance, ask the experts.
+If you're unsure whether your platform is in compliance, ask the experts.
 It's not worth risking injuries, fines, and decreased employee moral, and often one little fix can bring you into full compliance.

 Are you interested in seeing what your OSHA-compliant work platform could look like?